 Do not bleach or dye safety belts.
 If you do, it may severely weaken them.
-In a crash they might not be able to provide adequate protection.
+In a crash, they might not be able to provide adequate protection.
 Clean safety belts only with mild soap and lukewarm water.

-Glass
+Cleaning Glass Surfaces

 Glass should be cleaned often.
-GM Glass Cleaner (GM Part No. 1050427) or a liquid household glass cleaner will remove normal tobacco smoke and dust films.
+GM Glass Cleaner (GM Part No. 1050427) or a liquid household glass cleaner will remove normal tobacco smoke and dust films on interior glass.